mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/passwordResetAttempt.PNG)

 **SMS**

-<blockquote>Account Access Attempted.
-Your number was used to change the password of an (Your Network Name) account.</blockquote>
+> Account Access Attempted.
+Your number was used to change the password of an (Your Network Name) account.

 ### Password Reset Request (User)